 indexing lanes ( IndexStats

 Mbean).
 For more information, also see the Apache Oak documentation on How to Abort Reindexing.
-Aditionally, take into consideration that:
+Also, consider the following:

 PropertyIndexAsyncReindexMBean

-Identify the IndexStats MBean that controls the re-indexing lane that needs to be stopped.
+Identify the IndexStats MBean that controls the reindexing lane that must be stopped.

 Navigate to the appropriate IndexStats MBean via the JMX console by going to either AEM OSGi Web Console>Main>JMX or https://<host>:<port>/system/console/jmx (for example, http://localhost:4502/system/console/jmx)